joseantonio-nn/data-revolution/_posts/2023-08-02-efficient-data-transfer.md

 ### Transfer Files from Local to Remote Server:
-Because it's free and almost effortless, I'll teach you how to copy data files from your local machine to a remote server and viceversa.
+Because it's free and almost effortless, I'll teach you how to copy data files from your local machine to a remote server and viceversa, just in case.
 Use the following command for the first case:

 {% highlight shell %}
 scp /path/to/local/file username@remote_server:/path/to/destination/